XarkLabs/up5k_vga/README.md

 The ROM files from which I created the .hex file are also available in many places - I used this archive: http://www.osiweb.org/misc/OSI600_RAM_ROM.zip

+[ NOTE from Xark: For your convienience I have put "osibasic.rom" in this repo (for educational purposes only).
+It is the "Fixed BASIC3 ROM" from https://www.osiweb.org/software.html that corrects the crippling garbage collection bug from the original OSI ROM.
+See https://www.pagetable.com/?p=46 for many Microsoft BASIC details. ]

 ## Thanks

 Thanks to the developers of all the tools used for this, as well as the authors of the IP core I snagged for the 65C02.
 I've added that as a submodule so you'll know where to get it and who to give credit to.

+NOTE From Xark: Thanks to Emeb for putting this where I could play with it!
+Also thanks to Piotr Esden-Tempski for making the IceBreaker board (and letting me get an early version at his HackADay Supercon 2018 hands-on FPGA session).